jpalardy/vim-slime/README.md

     let g:slime_target = "tmux"

+Before tmux 2.2, tmux accepted input from STDIN.
+This doesn't work anymore.
+To make it work out without explicit config, the default was changed to use a file like screen.
+By default this file is set to `$HOME/.slime_paste`.
+The name of the file used can be configured through a variable:

+    let g:slime_paste_file = "$HOME/.slime_paste"
+    " or maybe...
+    let g:slime_paste_file = tempname()

+WARNING: This file is not erased by the plugin and will always contain the last thing you sent over.

 When you invoke vim-slime for the first time, you will be prompted for more configuration.

 tmux socket name: